 While reach is certainly a factor, it’s better to narrow in and truly understand, first, who the leaders in your specific field are, rather than spending money on big names that might only loosely connect to your message and your brand on Instagram, LinkedIn, Twitter or in other platforms.
 Are their content and audience relevant to your business?
 Does their tone align with your own?

-Currently only Insta and FB
+Currently mostly on Instagram and FB

 If you randomly check influencers, it seems they are more on Instagram mainly and Facebook.
 That is an effectiveness issue, deteriorating channels-audience-brand type; possibly risking the development of brand content equities, that should work on all own, paid, earned/native media.